Global Stabilization for the BBM-KP equations on R2: Numerical approximation of the BBM-KP equation

-In the previous numerical schemes, Fourier coefficients of the solution $u$ are approximated using the Fast Fourier Tranform (FFT) algorithm, applied to the equidistant mesh on the rectangle $[-L_x/2, L_x/2] \times [-L_y/2, L_y/2]$.
-The series in equation \eqref{uapprox} is then aproximated by the trunctated series
+In the previous numerical schemes, the Fourier coefficients of the solution $u$ are approximated using the Fast Fourier Transform (FFT) algorithm, applied to the equidistant mesh in the rectangle $[-L_x/2, L_x/2] \times [-L_y/2, L_y/2]$.
+The series in equation \eqref{uapprox} is then approximated by the truncated series

-To prevent alising in the computation of the product terms $\widehat{\frac{u^2}{2}}$ and $\widehat{a u}$, we use the so-called 3/2th rule.
-This method involves extending $N$ Fourier coefficients by adding $\frac{3}{2} N$ zeros (a technique known as zero padding), and then select the relevant anti-alising Fourier coefficients to ensure accurate resolution of these product terms.
+To avoid aliasing from being applied in the calculation of the product terms $\widehat{\frac{u^2}{2}}$ and $\widehat{a u}$, we use the so-called 3/2th rule.
+This method involves extending $N$ Fourier coefficients by adding $\frac{3}{2} N$ zeros (a technique known as zero padding), and then selecting the relevant anti-aliasing Fourier coefficients to ensure an accurate resolution of these product terms.